hakmad/daisy/README.md

    - Render `[post]` using the `meta.html` template and place it in `.output/`.

+## Configuration

+`daisy` is configured using a JSON file.
+It will look for this configuration file in `~/.config/daisy/config.json` and will exit if it does not find it.
+See `config.json` for a minimal but complete example.

 ## Behaviour and Expectations

 The following sections describe the behaviour of `daisy` and what it expects.